 Here I’ve covered the six most effective ways to eliminate your paranoia.
 A holistic approach will be the most useful, and tracking your feelings of paranoia either with a journal or a therapist will help you see the progress you’re making.

 It’s useful before you start to do any of these, to accept that you’re having feelings of paranoia and remind yourself in what ways this may be negatively impacting your life, and in what ways overcoming these feelings would benefit you.

 1.Reduce Your Anxiety

-As paranoia is largely a result of anxiety, it makes sense to attack this part of your psyche first.
+As paranoia is largely a result of anxiety, it makes sense to directly manage this habit first.
 There are dozens of ways to reduce anxiety.
 Here are some of the most common ways to do so in your daily life:

 - See a therapist

 - Manage your diet